-51. For mourning a band of crape 31/2 ins. wide, is to be worn above the left elbow.
+51. For mourning a band of crape $3\frac{1}{2}$ ins. wide is to be worn above the left elbow.

-52. Information regarding patterns of uniform or equipment for Officers of Royal Marines can be obtained on application at the Office of the Adjutant-General, Royal Marines, 54, Victoria Street, S.W.
+52. Information regarding patterns of uniforms or equipment for Officers of Royal Marines can be obtained on application at the Office of the Adjutant-General, Royal Marines, 54, Victoria Street, S.W.
 1.